drg412/vscode-gcode/README.md

 ### Default Settings

-The following default settings are applied to GCode files:
+The following default settings are applied to G-code files:

 ```json
 {